vantage-sh/handbook.vantage.sh/docs/aws/services/cloudfront-pricing.md

 ### Considerations

-Price is obviously not the only consideration that goes into making a decision about whether to utilize CloudFront or a competing CDN service.
+Price is not the only consideration that goes into making a decision about whether to utilize CloudFront or a competing CDN service.
 Performance, availability, user experience, support and legal compliance are other factors that will factor into the decision to utilize one service over another.

 #### Availability